Phillies vs. Cubs MLB Betting Odds, Trends & Prediction

-The Philadelphia Phillies remain in Chicago to face the Cubs at 8:05 PM ET on Wednesday night.
-It’s the second game of a three-game set.
+The Philadelphia Phillies remain in Chicago to face the Cubs at 2:20 PM ET on Thursday afternoon on the Fourth of July.
+It’s the final game of a three-game set.
 Keep reading for our Phillies vs. Cubs betting prediction.

 Can the Cubs win the game outright as money-line home underdogs?